Gallifrey12598/ubuntu-24.04-setup/README.md

 ```

 > **Note:** The use of these scripts are done at your own risk.
 I do not make any gurantees or accept responsibility for use of the contents of this repo.
 I urge everyone to do their own research and make sure you tailor anything here for your specific use case.

+# 📜 License & Disclaimer

+This repository is licensed under the terms of the **GNU General Public License v3.0 (GPLv3)**.
+You are free to use, modify, and distribute this code, provided that any derivative works are also licensed under the GPLv3.

+See the [LICENSE](LICENSE) file for the complete license text.

+---

+> ⚠️ **Disclaimer**
+> The scripts and configurations provided in this repository are offered **as-is** with no guarantees or warranties, express or implied.
+Use of these materials is entirely at your own risk.
+>
+> The author assumes no responsibility or liability for any issues, damages, or unintended consequences that may arise from using the contents of this repository.
+>
+> Before implementing anything here, you should:
+> - Review and understand the code thoroughly.
+> - Test in a **non-production** environment.
+> - Tailor all configurations and scripts to your **specific environment, security requirements, and use cases**.
+>
+> By using these materials, you acknowledge that you are solely responsible for any outcomes, including system changes, data loss, or security implications.